devareus/Eclectic-Token-Sniper/README.md

 ### Node
   - NodeAddressHttp: The RPC endpoint of the blockchain node that you'll connect to.
 You can use one of the official nodes, get a node from moralis.io or other providers or deploy your own node.
   - NodeAddressWss: For some snipping options you'll also need a websocket node endpoint.
 You can use the nariox node (not recomended, as they don't seem to support events filters), get one from moralis.io or other provider.
 Or if you're serious about snipping, particulary from the mempool, deploy and use your private node and run the bot as close as possible to the node for miminum latency.
+  - NodeAddressgRPC: The gRPC endpoint of the node.
+Required for Polygon-edge derived blockchains, like Dogechain.
+  - UsegRPCforMempool: Use gRPC TxPool instead of standard WebSocket Mempool.
+Set to true for Polygon-edge derived blockchains, like Dogechain.
+Otherwise, leave as false.
   - GetContractSourceUrl: The URL for downloading the tokens' contracts' source codes from a blockchain explorer.
   - NativeTokenSymbol: Symbol of the native token of the chain (BNB, MATIC, FTM, AVAX, Metis, ONE, etc).
 You can generally leave it blank and the bot will find it out automatically.
 But with some non-standard DEXs you might need to set it manually.